-Lummis Day 2017 Poetry:
+Lummis Day 2018:

-The Lummis Day Library Series
+The Lummis Day "Viva Poetry" Library Series

 Los Angeles Public Library, Eagle Rock branch 5027 Caspar Avenue

 On Saturday, May 26, a workshop at the Eagle Rock public library branch, 5027 Caspar Avenue, will be led by Erika Ayón.
 The session will run from 3:15- 5:15pm.

 Erika Ayón emigrated from Mexico when she was five years old and grew up in South Central Los Angeles.
 She graduated from UCLA with a B.A. in English.
 She was selected as a 2009 PEN Emerging Voices Fellow.
 She has taught poetry to middle and high school students across Los Angeles.
 Her work has appeared in The Acentos Review, Chiricú Journal’ and in the anthologies, “Orangelandia,” “Wide Awake Poets of Los Angeles and Beyond,” “Coiled Serpent,” and others.
 Her debut poetry collection, “Orange Lady,” was published by World Stage Press.

 And in June:

 Sunday, June 3, 1:10 pm: